graphile/crystal/postgraphile/website/postgraphile/postgresql-schema-design.md

 This allows PostGraphile to securely make claims about who a user is.
-Attackers would not be able to fake a claim unless they had access to the private ‘secret’ you define when you start PostGraphile with the `--jwt-secret` option.
+Attackers would not be able to fake a claim unless they had access to the private ‘secret’ you define via `preset.schema.pgJwtSecret` in your configuration.

 When PostGraphile gets a JWT from an HTTP request’s `Authorization` header, like
 so: